Nuku'alofa Tonga Temple

 Nuku'alofa, the capital city of the Kingdom of Tonga, lies on the northern shores of the island of Tongatapu.
 The Nuku'alofa Tonga Temple occupies a beautiful tract of land several miles south of the city proper at the site of Church-owned Liahona High School.
 Majestic palm trees dot the grounds, which are full of healthy tropical vegetation.

-The Nuku'alofa Tonga Temple was the first temple built in Tonga and the fourth built in Polynesia, following the Laie Hawaii Temple (1919), the Hamilton New Zealand Temple (1958), and the Apia Samoa Temple (1983).
+The Nuku'alofa Tonga Temple was the fourth temple built in Polynesia, following the Laie Hawaii Temple (1919), the Hamilton New Zealand Temple (1958), and the Apia Samoa Temple (1983), and the first built in Tonga.

 The Nuku'alofa Tonga Temple was constructed as a sister building to the Apia Samoa Temple, which has since been rebuilt.